 Design Tips: Mixing Patterns

 Polka dots, chevron, and stripes, oh my!
-Shake up the look of your kids room, nursery, or playroom by mixing a variety of patterns.
+Shake up the look of your kids room, nursery, or playroom by mixing a variety of patterns and prints.
 It makes the space feel eclectic and cozy, without looking too overdone.
 With so many pattern designs to choose from, it can be a hard look to pull off.
 Here are a few things to keep in mind when mixing patterns.

 Use patterns in different scales.